crystal-xz-huang/obsidian/cs3121/modules/4 Divide and Conquer/Counting the Number of Inversions.md

 Clearly, since the total number of pairs is quadratic in $n$, we cannot afford to count the inversions one-by-one.

 **Divide and Conquer**
-The main idea is to tweak the [[merge sort]] algorithm, by extending it to recursively both sort an array $A$ and determine the number of inversions in $A$.
+The main idea is to tweak the [[modules/4 Divide and Conquer/Merge Sort]] algorithm, by extending it to recursively both sort an array $A$ and determine the number of inversions in $A$.

 ## Algorithm (adapting merge-sort to count inversions)